-Well designed, well-tended courses make for greater golfing pleasure, and keeping the layout and playing surfaces in top condition is as great a challenge and as rewarding for the greenkeeper and his staff as shooting good scores is for players.
+Well designed, well tended courses make for greater golfing pleasure.
+Keeping the layout and playing surfaces in top condition is as great a challenge and as rewarding for the greenkeeper and his staff as shooting good scores is for players.

-This Agritopic will assist greenkeepers in their management of tees, fairways, and greens, and give them an understanding of fertiliser programs.
-Much of the information presented in this Agritopic is based on experience in the 1980s.
+This Agritopic will assist greenkeepers in their management of tees, fairways and greens, and give them an understanding of fertiliser programs.
+Much of the information presented in this Agritopic is based on past experiences.
 It is possible that cultural and management practices may have changed, and there may be a need to seek updated information from other sources.

-1. PLANT NUTRIENTS
+2. PLANT NUTRIENTS

-The main nutrients applied in fertiliser programs are nitrogen (N), phosphorus (P), potassium (K) and sulphur (S).
-These are discussed in more detail below:
+The main nutrients applied in fertiliser programs are nitrogen (N), phosphorus (P), potassium (K) and sulfur (S).
+These are discussed in more detail below.

-1.1.
 Nitrogen (N)

 Nitrogen is an important constituent of protein and chlorophyll, the green pigment which gives colour to plants.
 Chlorophyll is essential for photosynthesis, the process by which green plants utilise the energy from the sun.
-Nitrogen deficient plants will be a pale green to yellow colour and lack vigour.
+Nitrogen deficient plants will be a pale green to yellow colour, and lack vigour.

 Nitrogen is taken up continuously by plant roots, and in greater quantity than any of the other nutrients.
-Fertiliser-nitrogen is quite mobile in the soil.
+Fertiliser nitrogen is quite mobile in the soil.
 It can be leached or washed through the soil, beyond the root zone of the grasses, if heavy rain is received and/or excessive irrigation water is applied.
+Consequently, the use of an Enhanced Efficiency Fertiliser maybe of benefit.

 Consequently, nitrogen fertiliser needs to be applied regularly throughout the year.

-1.2.
 Phosphorus (P)

 Phosphorus, among other things, is important for root development.
-Unlike nitrogen, phosphorus is not readily leached from the topsoil, except on sands.
+Unlike nitrogen, phosphorus is not readily leached from the top soil, except on sands with a low Phosphorus Buffering Index (PBI).

 Consequently, phosphorus does not need to be applied as regularly as nitrogen, though it is customary to apply it (purely as a matter of convenience) on several occasions during the year in combination with nitrogen and potassium.

-1.3.
 Potassium (K)

 Potassium is taken up in fairly large quantities by plants, second only to nitrogen.
-It plays a major role in plant growth and water relations within the plant and increases vigour and disease resistance.
+It plays a major role in plant growth and water relations within the plant, and increases vigour and disease resistance.

 Like nitrogen, it is subject to leaching, but not quite to the same extent.
 Where required, it is customary to split-apply it, in combination with nitrogen.

-Potassium is most likely to be required on sandy soils, and where grass clippings are removed, rather than left on the surface.
-Golf greens require regular application of potassium.
+Potassium is most likely to be required on sandy soils, and especially where grass clippings are removed, rather than left on the surface.
+Golf greens, in particular, require regular application of potassium.